maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="dim-varnexp-nexpvarnexp-nexp"></a>
 ### `DIM` *var*(*nexp*[, *nexp*...])[,*var*(*nexp*[, *nexp*...])...],[*var*(*nexp*[, *nexp*...])[,*var*(*nexp*[, *nexp*...])...]...]

 Short for "dimension", `DIM` is used to set up arrays.
 At least one variable name and associated numeric expression has to be supplied.
 A variable with one numeric expression produces a one-dimensional array, sometimes referred to as a *vector*, while two-dimensional arrays are sometimes known as a *matrix*.
-In RetroBASIC, like most dialects, a single `DIM` statement can set up multiple arrays in a single statement.
+In RetroBASIC, like most dialects, a single `DIM` statement can set up multiple arrays.

 Each dimension of an array has a lower bound of zero and an upper bound set to the supplied *nexp*.
 That means there are more entries in the array than would appear at first glance.
 For instance, `DIM A(10)` creates an array with 11 entries, while `DIM M(6,3)` creates one with 28 entries.